 Day excursions from Sorrento or Naples include the islands of Ischia the largest and quieter where hotels mud spas and picturesque tiny towns like Sant’ Angelo inspire travelers to linger a day or two.
 Or Capri the chicest to stroll around the flower-filled narrow lanes, visit splendid villas including the ruins of Emperor Tiberius’ Villa Jovis and Villa Malaparte, a Modernist villa in Pompeian red, explore the Carthusian Monastery, shop for designer wares in Anacapri or ride the chair lift up Monte Solaro to enjoy the sweeping vistas across the Bay of Naples.

 While overlooked for years, Puglia has really come into its own over the last 15 years with fabulous hotels, many made from former estates, most with beach access or beach clubs and spas.
 The food in Puglia is true Mediterranean diet, much of it freshly grown on the land behind the hotels, and freshly caught seafood.
 This is Italy of another time with unique towns like Alberobello with its conical houses, Lecce the Baroque “Florence” of the south, tiny but beautiful Polignano al Mare where the cliffs rise out of the sea and are topped with white washed houses.
-Not only is the food superb but the wines are as good as any in Italy as many of the vintners from the north have travel south to plant and produce.
+Not only is the food superb but the wines are as good as any in Italy as many of the vintners from the north have traveled south to plant and produce.
 In a region that is surrounded by the sea for the majority of its land, you will always find a place in the sand.
 The Gargano peninsula, Santa Maria di Leuca, Otranto, Gallipoli, Torre Canne up to Bari, this is a region where you can decide which kind of holiday you want, surf and sand or countryside, never far from the sea.
 Plan to stay at least a week or longer for you won’t want to leave once you’ve discovered this beautiful land.

 Sardinia has been a yachtsman paradise since the Aga Khan founded the resorts around Olbia and the Costa Smeralda.
 Some of Europe’s most pristine seas surround Sardinia and it abounds with natural preserves.
 The island is connected to the Italian mainland by both flights and ferries and the hotels, some often remote for pure relaxation, offer spas, meal plans and excursions to islands off shore.